UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 <iframe src="/module4/charts/01/unnamed-chunk-4.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: If the relationship between two column was really strong, the points would be very close together and there would be little variation.
+Notes: If the relationship between two columns was really strong, the points would be very close together and there would be little variation.

-In this plot we have visualized the same column for both the X and Y axis, which means the relationship is perfect.
+In this plot, we have visualized the same column for both the X and Y axis, which means the relationship is perfect.

-We would never expect to see this strong of a relationship in real data, but it is good to know what are the extreme cases.
+We would never expect to see this strong of a relationship in real data, but it is good to know what are extreme cases.

 On that topic, let’s see what a plot looks like when there appears to be no relationship between the plotted dataframe columns.